Anxiety & Depression Therapy

 How long does it take to feel better?

 There is no fixed timeline.
-Some clients notice early shifts in the first few sessions, while deeper changes often take longer.
-What we focus on together will depend on your symptoms, history, and goals.
-The process is steady and collaborative, and we adjust as your needs evolve.
+Some people notice early changes within the first few sessions, while deeper shifts take longer.
+Our work evolves based on your needs, history, and goals.

 What if I feel overwhelmed talking about my emotions?

-Many people with anxiety or depression worry that opening up will make things worse.
-We move at a pace that feels safe for you.
+The concern is very common.
+We now move at a pace that feels safe and manageable.
 You do not have to share everything at once.
-Sessions are structured to help you stay grounded while exploring what’s difficult, and we will build strategies to help you regulate between sessions.
+Sessions are structured to help you stay centered while exploring difficult material.

 Is online therapy effective for anxiety and depression?

 Yes.
-Research shows that online therapy is just as effective as in-person care for anxiety and depression.
-Many clients appreciate the comfort and privacy of meeting from home, especially on days when motivation or energy is low.
-The work we do together remains just as personal and supportive.
+Research shows that online therapy is effective for anxiety and depression.
+Many clients appreciate the privacy and convenience of meeting from home, especially during periods of low energy or motivation.